Generalization bounds for learning under graph-dependence: A survey: Introduction

-Although the results based upon the mixing model are fruitful, they face difficulties in practical applications, as it is usually difficult to determine or estimate the quantitative dependencies among data points unless under some restrictive assumptions.
+{\it Dependency graphs.} Although the results based upon the mixing model and decoupling with vanishing moments are fruitful, they face difficulties in practical applications, as it is usually difficult to determine or estimate the quantitative dependencies among data points (such as the mixing coefficients or the vanishing moments) unless under some restrictive assumptions.
 On the other hand, determining whether two data are dependent \mra{or exhibit a suitable dependency structure} is often much easier in practice.
-Thus in this paper, we focus on such qualitative dependent setting.
-We use graphs as a natural tool to describe the dependencies among data, and establish generalization theory under such graph-dependence.
-The dependency graph model we used has been utilized in many other fields: in probability and statistics, it is used to establish normal or Poisson approximation via the Stein's method, cumulants, etc. (see, for example, \citealt{janson1990poisson, janson1988normal}).
-It is also heavily used in probabilistic combinatorics, such as Lov\'asz local lemma \citep{erdos1975problems}, Janson's inequality \citep{janson1988exponential}, etc. In this line, we collect various concentration bounds under graph-dependence and utilise them to derive Rademacher and stability generalization bounds for learning from dependent data.
+Thus in this paper, we focus on such a qualitative dependent setting.
+We use graphs as a natural tool to describe the dependencies among data and establish generalization theory under such graph-dependence.
+The dependency graph model we use has been widely utilized in many other fields, in particular, in probability theory and statistics, where it is used to prove normal or Poisson approximation using Stein's approach, cumulants, and so on (see, for example, \citealt{janson1988normal, janson1990poisson}).
+It is also heavily used in probabilistic combinatorics and statistical physics, such as Lov\'asz local lemma \citep{erdos1975problems}, Janson's inequality \citep{janson1988exponential}, along with many others.

+{\it Rademacher complexity.} We collect various concentration bounds under graph-dependence and utilize them to derive Rademacher and stability generalization bounds for learning from dependent data.
 The basic tool used to establish generalization theory is concentration inequalities.
-For dependently distributed data, standard concentration results for i.i.d.\ case no longer apply.
-Hence one must develop concentration inequalities for graph-dependent case, which is a very challenging task. \cite{janson2004large} extended the Hoeffding's inequality to the sum of dependent random variables.
-This result bounds the probability that the summation of graph-dependent random variables deviates from its expected value, in terms of fractional chromatic number of the dependency graph.
-Our first approach uses the similar idea, \mra{by dividing graph-dependent variables into sets of independent ones, we establish concentration bounds based on fractional colorings, and generalization bounds via fractional Rademacher complexity.}
+Standard concentration results for the i.i.d. case no longer apply for dependently distributed data, making the study a challenging task. \cite{janson2004large} extended Hoeffding's inequality to the sum of dependent random variables.
+This result bounds the probability that the summation of graph-dependent random variables deviates from its expected value, in terms of the fractional chromatic number of the dependency graph.
+Our first approach uses a similar idea, \mra{by dividing graph-dependent variables into sets of independent ones, we establish concentration bounds based on fractional colorings, and generalization bounds via fractional Rademacher complexity.}